Zequez/logseq-vault/pages/Spring of Fury.md

-- Encompasses September 23 to December 21
+- Encompasses day 4 of Electric Moon